 Do I have to reapply if I’ve already served with ACMNP in the past?

-We are thrilled that you are interested in applying to serve with ACMNP for an additional summer.
+We are thrilled that you are interested in applying to serve with ACMNP for an additional season.
 You will find that the skills and experiences you acquired during your first season in the park will set you up well for an incredible season of ministry.
-We ask that even our alum resubmit an application, 3 references, and the application fee each season due to the application changes and the way we track our applicants and summer Ministry Team Members.
-Alumni who apply before January 31 will have their application fee waived.
+We ask that even our alum resubmit an application, 3 references, and the application fee each season due to the application changes and the way we track our applicants and Ministry Team Members.
+Your Program Fee will be reduced to $275 instead of $350.
 We are excited to see your application come in and work with you to determine a great fit!
 If you have questions, please let us know!

 Is there an age requirement?

-Approximately 95% of ministry team members are college or seminary students, aged 18-30.
-We focus on developing the leadership skills of young people for a lifetime of ministry and service.
+Approximately 95% of Ministry Team Members are college or seminary students, aged 18-30, but we place team members outside of this demographic every year.
+We focus on developing the leadership skills of our team members for a lifetime of ministry and service.
 All ACMNP team members are required to be a minimum age of 18, as employers will not hire anyone younger.
 We do not recommend placing anyone who is 18 and has not lived away from home for less than a year.

 Can married couples and/or families participate?

 We welcome married couples to serve with ACMNP in park locations where married housing is available for concessionaire employees.
 You can see these locations in the national parks portion of our website under each park’s “Employment Information” section.
 If applying as a married couple, we will need an application and three references for each spouse.
 Please indicate on the application that you are applying with your spouse.
-We are not able to accommodate children in the parks.
-We only have one location (Theodore Roosevelt National Park, ND) that is willing to consider this possibility.
+We are rarely able to accommodate children in the parks.
+If you have your own housing (RV), then it may be a possibility.

 Do I have to raise support?
 How much money can I expect to earn?

 No, you do not have to raise support…however, it is strongly encouraged!
 We can help!
 As with other short-term mission experiences, you will have ministry related expenses.
-These include your participation in the mandatory National Training Conference, transportation to/from the conference, and your transportation to/from your assigned park location.
+These include the Program Fee and your transportation to/from your assigned park location.

 Your friends, family, and home church want to invest in your summer ministry!
 You have the opportunity to ask for encouragement, prayers, as well as financial help.
 Allow others to bless you with their love and generosity!